Prejudice, discrimination, and stigma; social identity; stress and coping; international students

 Buffalo NY, 14260-4110

 I regularly teach undergraduate courses in Introductory Psychology, Scientific Inquiry, Social Psychology, History of Psychology, and the Honors Seminar in Psychology.
 As Director of the Psychology Honors Program, I work with senior psychology majors who are completing an independent research project under the supervision of a faculty advisor.

 My research interests are focused on theoretically driven investigations of social issues.
 In particular, I center on issues that are at the interface of a number of core psychological topics, including the psychology of the self, prejudice and discrimination, social identity and social groups, and stress and coping.
-Investigating the experiences of and attitudes toward international students is a core part of my work.
+Investigating these topics in the higher education context, including among international students and first-generation college students, is a core part of my current work.